JoshCheek/synseer/Readme.md

-The goal is not to understand everything they see, it is purely to develop the mechanical ability of looking at code and structurally knowing what it is.
+The goal is not to understand everything they see, it is purely to develop the mechanical ability of looking at code and syntactically knowing what it is.
 If you then want them to understand something like the significance of a local variable vs an instance variable, well, you'll have to teach them the object model